Fang0828/RDMST/README.md

 ============

     Python scTree.py [-O <output path>] [-W <smoothing window size>] –P <RDMST package path> –I <input file> -D <input file type>
     [...] contains optional parameters.
-The mandatory arguments are -P, -I and -D. The input file type includes D and R.
+The mandatory arguments are -P, -I and -D. The input file type is either "D" or "R".
 By default, -W is 30, which defines the smoothing window as 30 adjacent gene.